 Last, but certainly not least, a good waterproof, hooded, work coat is a god-send (or in this case, a you-send).
 Some days are so cold and wet that thermal under clothes and coveralls aren't enough.

 A nice heavy jacket will keep the weather at bay on those days that chill you to the bone.

 Homesteading and Farming Books, Planners and Courses

 If you are looking for a gift for a farmer or homesteader that is still learning, they may enjoy an educational gift.
-Here are some books, planners and courses that may make great gifts for farmers:
+Here are some books, planners and courses that may make great gifts for hobby farmers or more serious farmers: